DevCorvus/django-todo-app/README.md

 The code just works but beyond that, better to say nothing, _ahem_.
 Also, it hasn't received any modifications for this public "Update", I've just added this README, a license and not much else.

-You can check, if you are interested, the About page of the demo I wrote back then, where you will find more details: https://djangotodoapp-devcorvus.herokuapp.com/about
+You can check, if you are interested, the About page of the demo I wrote back then, where you will find more details.

 Thanks for reading! ❤️